dipech/dipech.github.io/resources/data/blog/algoexpert-challenge/text.md

 - Write one or two other solutions with solving the task in different ways and trying to improve time and space complexities.
 - Read hints, watch a video explanation, analyse their code.

+P.S.
+Not every solution is perfect, sometimes I was too lazy to improve my solution to get better Ospace or Otime.

 --------------------

 ## [Easy] Nth Fibonacci